spatialthoughts/qgis-tutorials/source/docs/using_gme_connector.rst

 Create a Google Developer Console project
 -----------------------------------------

-4. The Google Maps Engine Connector for QGIS uses the ``Google Maps Engine API`` to access the data stored in your account.
+4. The Google Maps Engine Connector uses the ``Google Maps Engine API`` to access the data stored in your account.
 You will need to obtain special credentials which the plugin will use to programatically access your data.
 Visit `Google Developer Console <https://console.developers.google.com/>`_